Catholic–Lutheran dialogue

-Catholic–Lutheran dialogue is a series of discussions which began during July 1964 as an outgrowth of the Second Vatican Council.
+The Catholic–Lutheran dialogue is a series of discussions that began during July 1964 as an outgrowth of the Second Vatican Council.
 These gatherings reflect the new openness of the Catholic Church to dialogue with other Christian denominations as well as other religions.
 These dialogues have been primarily between representatives of the Lutheran World Federation and representatives of the Pontifical Council for Promoting Christian Unity.

-The Lutheran–Roman Catholic dialogue within the United States have been conducted under the auspices of the U.S. Bishops' Committee for Ecumenical and Interreligious Affairs and the USA National Committee of the Lutheran World Federation.
-The Lutheran–Roman Catholic Dialogue brought the Evangelical Lutheran Church in America and the Lutheran Church–Missouri Synod (LCMS) together to dialogue with the American Roman Catholic community.
+The Catholic–Lutheran dialogue within the United States have been conducted under the auspices of the U.S. Bishops' Committee for Ecumenical and Interreligious Affairs and the USA National Committee of the Lutheran World Federation.
+The Catholic–Lutheran dialogue brought the Evangelical Lutheran Church in America and the Lutheran Church–Missouri Synod (LCMS) together to dialogue with the American Catholic community.
 The LCMS has not participated in all discussions.
-Unlike the Evangelical Lutheran Church in America, the LCMS has not come to an agreement with the Roman Catholic Church due to differences in the understanding of various issues including faith, grace and sin.
+Unlike the Evangelical Lutheran Church in America, the LCMS has not come to an agreement with the Catholic Church due to differences in the understanding of various issues including faith, grace, and sin.

-Since the Second Vatican Council, the Catholic–Lutheran dialogue culminated in the Joint Declaration on the Doctrine of Justification (1999), and the Joint statement on the occasion of the Joint Catholic-Lutheran Commemoration of the Reformation (2016), which essentially resolved the core theological conflict of Martin Luther and subsequent adversaries.
+After the Second Vatican Council, the Catholic–Lutheran dialogue culminated in the Joint Declaration on the Doctrine of Justification (1999) and the Statement on the 500th anniversary of the Protestant Reformation with Pope Francis and Bishop Munib Younan in a special Catholic-Lutheran dialogue (2016), which essentially resolved the core theological conflict of Martin Luther and subsequent adversaries.
 This conflict was further eased by the Anglican Communion doing the same.

 Rounds of discussion

-Between July 1964 and 2010 over 50 sessions have been held taking up eleven rounds of topics As of 2015:
+Starting in July 1964, over 50 sessions have been held taking up eleven rounds of topics As of 2015: